Pa00k/pa00k-controller/README.md

 The final result can be seen here: https://www.youtube.com/watch?v=Zqb1OARsSNA

 Winner of Elektroboj 2014 competition.

+UI design by: Sara Pavleković Preis

 Cost of components ~ 180 USD